 When assessing applications against award criteria experts make a judgement on the extent to which applications meet the defined criteria.
 This judgement must be based on the information provided in the application.
 Experts cannot assume information that is not explicitly provided.
-Information relevant for a specific award criterion may appear in different parts of the application and experts take all of itinto account when scoring the award criterion.
+Information relevant for a specific award criterion may appear in different parts of the application and experts take all of it into account when scoring the award criterion.

-6The "Dos and don'ts for applicant higher education institutions" are available on the following website: http://ec.europa.eu/education/opportunities/international-cooperation/documents/credit-mobility-guidance_en.pdf
+&lt;sup>6 The "ICM Handbook for participating organisations" is available on the following website: https://ec.europa.eu/programmes/erasmus-plus/opportunities/organisations/learning-mobility/higher-education\en